mmuller88/mmblog/content/cdk-bitbucket-pipeline-2-eng/index.md

 ## Stage

-The concept of a stage can make the CDK code much clearer.
-A stage groups all CDK stacks that belong to a stage we dev or prod.
+The concept of a stage can make the CDK code much cleaner.
+A stage groups all CDK stacks that belong to a stage like dev or prod.
 Here is an example.

 ```ts
 export class Stage {